Yasmin and the Serpent Prince: Summary

 The next day, the Queen of Demons gives two pieces of cloth to Yasmin, and orders her to wash the white one black and the black one into white.
 Baharam chants a spell to change the colours.
 The next task is for her to fill seven clays jars with a sieve - her husband casts a spell on the sieve to fill the holes.
 The third task is for her to separate a heap of mixed seeds (wheat, rice, lentils, millet, poppy and vetch) - Baharam summons a swarm of ants to separate the grains.

 The last task is for Yasmin to go to the stepmother's sister and get from her the "Give-and-Take-Box".
 Baharam advises her to compliment a thorny branch by saying it is a rosebush; to compliment a dirty river by saying it is rosewater; to give the animals their correct fodder (straw for the donkeys, bones to the dogs), open all closed doors and shut all open ones in his step-aunt's house, get the box and do not open it, and escape.
 Yasmin follows the instructions to the letter, gets a little black box from the step-aunt, and hurries back to the castle of the Queen of Demons.
 The step-aunt commands the doors, the dogs, the donkeys, the river and the thorns to stop her, but, due to her kind actions, she leaves unscathed.

 Now at a safe distance, she tries to peer into the box.
 The lid opens up and a swarm of flies escape from it.
 Baharam appears to her, casts a spell and the flies go back to the box.
 On their journey back to the castle, Baharam tells her that his stepmother planned his wedding to his cousin, and the castle will be swarmed with demons that will kill Yasmin, so they must hurry and escape that night.
 He then asks her to get them a bag of needles, a box of salt and a jar of water.

 That night, the demons are coming to the castle to Baharam's wedding.
 At midnight, Baharam excuses himself and goes to see Yasmin.
 They sneak out to the stables and ride his horse away from the castle.
 The next morning, the Queen of Demons discovers the pair's flight and commands an army of giants to go after them.

 Baharam and Yasmin are riding on the prince's black horse and hear the approach of the giants.
 Yasmin throws the bag of needles behind them, which turn into a forest of thorns to deter the giants.
 Next, they throw the box of salt, turning the desert into a sea of salt.
-Lastle, they pour out the contents of the water jug, and a vast sea appears between them and the coming giants.
+Lastly, they pour out the contents of the water jug, and a vast sea appears between them and the coming giants.
 The pursuers try to cross the sea to get them, but sink and drown in it.